anjaragit/ML_VR3D/README.md

 ├── config                       <- Directory containing configuration files ├── README.md                 <- The top-level README for developers using this project.
-├── dataset                   <- Sample data from different sources for unit and integration tests │   ├── external              <- Data from third party sources.
+├── dataset                   <- Sample data from different sources for unit and integration tests │   ├── LasFile              <- Data filter
-│   └── raw                   <- The original, immutable data dump.
+│   └── PointCloud                   <- The original data.
 │
 ├── docs
 │
 ├── models                    <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks                 <- Jupyter notebooks.
-│
-├── schema                    <- PartsIO Json Schema
 │
 ├── reports                   <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures               <- Generated graphics and figures to be used in reporting